 After the end of the Cold War, a collection of states met to establish a model for energy co-operation to facilitate the development of energy resources, promote energy security and encourage economic integration in former Soviet Union countries.
 The result of these discussions was the European Energy Charter, a non-binding declaration by which states confirmed their mutual objectives to co-operate in energy-related trade, efficiency, environmental protection and other areas.
 The signatories further agreed to negotiate a binding agreement to implement their shared objectives.

-On this basis and with the
+On this basis

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in

 IP COMPLETION DAY: 11pm (GMT) on 31 December 2020 marks the end of the Brexit transition/implementation period entered into following the UK’s withdrawal from the EU.
 At this point in time (referred to in UK law as ‘IP completion day’), key transitional arrangements come to an end and significant

 Methods of statutory interpretation used to resolve ambiguities in legislationIP COMPLETION DAY: 11pm (GMT) on 31 December 2020 marks the end of the Brexit transition/implementation period entered into following the UK’s withdrawal from the EU.
 At this point in time (referred to in UK law as ‘IP